logzio/documentation/docs/user-guide/admin/logzio-accounts/data-optimization.md

 **[Log alerts](/user-guide/alerts/)** can ensure that you’re notified of critical events.
 Configuring the right alerts is the foundation of any proactive development, DevOps, and validation practice.

-Logz.io alerts use an OpenSearch Dashboard search query to continuously scan your logs and alert you when certain conditions are met.
+Logz.io alerts use an OpenSearch Dashboards search query to continuously scan your logs and alert you when certain conditions are met.
 The simplest alerts can use a simple search query or a particular filter, but others can be quite complex and involve several conditions with varying thresholds.

 For example, activate an alert when an error occurs, when a particular action is being performed, or even when your account usage crosses a threshold set by yourself.